Masho Khel: Education

 The literacy rate in Masho Khel is very low.
 The major reason is poverty and inaccessibility to schools.
 Masho Khel has a public high school for boys which along many other schools was bombed by militants.
 For girls, a public high school has been built recently.
 There are some private schools as well but students usually go to schools in public Peshawar city and cantonment.
-A group of volunteers has been helping students under the name Masho Khel Free Education Foundation.
+A group of volunteers has been helping students under the name the Maths Volunteers Foundation.

 Healthcare

 The village has no major hospital and only the Basic Health Unit (BHU) is functional in the village.
 However, there are few private practitioners in the village.
 The nearest major hospitals which are about 10km away are the Hayatabad Medical Complex Peshawar, Khyber Teaching Hospital and Lady Reading Hospital.